Troy Nehls: Caucus memberships

-Political Positions

-Syria

-In 2023, Nehls was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Electoral history

 Personal life

 Nehls has a twin brother, Trever.
 Trever Nehls served in the Army Reserve for 24 years, including tours in Iraq and Afghanistan.
 Another brother, Todd, served in the Wisconsin Army National Guard and is a former sheriff of Dodge County.
 Trever succeeded Troy as a constable for Fort Bend County in 2013, and won the Republican nomination to succeed him as the sheriff of Fort Bend County in March 2020.

 Nehls and his wife, Jill, an educator, have three daughters.